dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 **Password Pushback:** should be enabled for a company that is AD Sync'd.
 This allows a user to change their password for Azure/M365 and it will push into the on-prem Active Directory.

+## RBAC

+**Role Based Access Control (RBAC):** is a security feature in Azure that allows you to grant specific permissions to different Azure entities based on their ROLES in your organization.
+At a basic level, "in order for a user to interact with a resource in Azure, you need permissions."
+With 10,000s of users, and 1,000s of resources, it quickly becomes impossible to manage properly.
+There could be literally millions of permissions that need to be worked on when all is said and done.

+RBAC allows you to define a number of "roles" across the organization that you can then assign those roles to individuals.
+Those roles have a static number of permissions, meaning you do not have to worry about giving access to too much.
+As long as the role is setup properly, the user will be given least access permissions.
+Users *CAN* be assigned to multiple roles.

+*** Benefits of RBAC

+- A level of abstraction the helps to simplify management
+- This means fewer errors, and nobody has extra permissions that may be overlooked.
+- Easier for new users to be added to the system and assigned the correct permissions.